indrode/indrode.github.com/_posts/2010-09-10-markdown-jekyll.markdown

 ### Displaying code excerpts

-Of course there are the very basics, like the pound signs `#` which stand for HTML heading tags, e.g. `### Displaying code excerpts` will display this paragraph's heading.
+Of course there are the very basics, like the pound signs `#` which stand for HTML heading tags, e.g. `### Displaying code excerpts` will display this paragraph's heading (h3).
 Two asterisks will **make things bold** for you.
 Just one asterisks *makes it look like this*.
 Now to the good stuff.
 To add language-specific syntax highlighting like the one below, check the raw text file of this document.

 {% highlight ruby %}
 def destroy